cloudfoundry/cf-networking-release/docs/network-policy-database-overview.md

 |---|---|
 | lock | A value representing the policy-server that is currently running a migration.|
 | applied_at | The time that the policy-server claimed the lock. |

-## <a name="dynamic-egress-tables"></a> Dynamic Egress Related Tables

-There are 7 tables related to dynamic egress policies: apps, defaults, destination_metadatas, egress_policies, ip_ranges, terminals, and spaces.

-Dynamic egress was a beta feature that we are no longer planning on taking GA.
-These tables should be empty.